jbinfo/linkedin_sales_navigator_scraper/README.md

 The scraper only accept one required parameter which is the absolute URL of the search query result in the LinkedIn Sales Navigator.

 #### Data
-The scraper extract first name, last name, full name, public profile URL, location, current position, company name, company profile URL.
+The scraper extract these fields:
+- First name
+- Last name
+- Full name
+- Public profile URL
+- Location
+- Current position
+- Company name
+- Company profile URL

 ## Purchase
 If you're interesting to purchase this scraper, please drop me a message here: http://pph.me/baazzilhassan hit the contact button OR via my email address, you can find it in my Github profile: https://github.com/jbinfo